I read this news report a few days ago:

 Here’s the podcast of Bell on “gay” marriage—the clip runs 42:23–42:57.

-Now, not every Christian who compromises Genesis with millions of years, evolution, or both will support “gay” marriage.
+Now, not every Christian who compromises Genesis with evolution and/or millions of years will support “gay” marriage.
 But I believe I could say, from my experience, that every Christian or Christian leader who supports “gay” marriage will in one degree or another compromise Genesis.
 After all, if a person takes outside ideas to reinterpret parts of Genesis, then why not take outside ideas to reinterpret other doctrines in Genesis like marriage?

 Rob Bell is saying that the orthodox Christian faith is like an old car model that is now superseded by new ideas (see the video clip below).
 In the podcast above, he says that the church needs to understand “this is the world we are living in.”
 In other words, the world has changed, and so our view of marriage has changed.